 The Foundation for Contemporary Art at the WEB du Bois Centre (a research centre for Pan-African history and culture, named after African-American civil rights activist William Edward Burghardt Du Bois) was set up by Joe Nkrumah, formerly of the National Museum, and Australian artist Virginia Ryan.
 It exhibits work by up-and-coming artists in interesting ways, such as its Art in the Garden projects.
 Its growing library, now with more than 800 books about visual arts, is one of the organisation’s most important projects.
 It’s also developing a debating forum and a public database of artists, organisations, galleries and patrons.
 There’s a wide range of information on its website.

-This is one of the original workshop for the fantasy coffins that are now collected and exhibited as contemporary art all over the world.
-Caskets shaped as birds, fish, aeroplanes, shoes, beer bottles, cars and anything else that stretches the imagination are displayed as pieces of art, and sometimes sold as miniatures.
-Many examples are featured in the book Going into Darkness by Thierry Secretan.
-The thinking behind the coffins is that they reflect the life or personality of the deceased.
-If you’re a farmer, you might be buried in an onion or tomato.
-If you’re a fisherman, it might be a tuna.
-Surprisingly, the caskets were only first built in 1957, but have now become well-known artworks, with appearances in European galleries.
-You’ll find a couple of good examples in the British Museum in London, along with other Ghanaian artefacts.
-More good examples of coffin art can also be seen at the Artists Alliance gallery.
+This is one of the original workshops of the famous fantasy coffins that are now collected and exhibited as contemporary art all over the world.
+Caskets shaped as birds, fish, aeroplanes, shoes, beer bottles, cars and anything else that stretches the imagination are displayed, and sometimes sold as miniatures.
+More good examples of coffin art can also be seen at the Artists Alliance Gallery.